Carol (film): Audience reception

+Filmmakers John Waters and Edgar Wright named Carol one of their favorite films of 2015 and of all time, respectively.

 Accolades

 Carol has received over 290 industry and critic nominations, and over 100 awards and honours.
 The film was selected to compete for the Palme d'Or at the 2015 Cannes Film Festival, where it won the Queer Palm and Mara tied for the Best Actress award.
 It won the Audience Award at the Whistler Film Festival, and the Chicago International Film Festival's Gold Q Hugo Award for exhibiting "new artistic perspectives on sexuality and identity".
 Carol was the "overall favorite" on IndieWire's critics' poll of the best films and performances from the New York Film Festival, topping the Best Narrative Feature, Best Director, Best Lead Performance (Blanchett and Mara), Best Screenplay, and Best Cinematography categories.
 Lachman was awarded the grand prize for Best Cinematography by the Camerimage International Film Festival.
 The jury stated:

 In September 2015, The Weinstein Company confirmed that it would campaign for Blanchett as Lead Actress and Mara as Supporting Actress for the 88th Academy Awards.
-The film received six Oscar nominations, including Best Actress, and garnered five Golden Globe Award nominations, including Best Motion Picture – Drama.
+The film received six Academy Award nominations, including Best Actress, and garnered five Golden Globe Award nominations, including Best Motion Picture – Drama.
 It received nine BAFTA Award nominations, including Best Film.
 The film was nominated for six Independent Spirit Awards and won for Best Cinematography.
 It also received nine Critics' Choice Movie Award nominations, including Best Film.
 Blanchett and Mara received Screen Actors Guild Award nominations for Outstanding Performance by a Female Actor in a Leading Role and Outstanding Performance by a Female Actor in a Supporting Role, respectively.